kovalevvlad/machine-learning/house-prices/README.md

 This projects solves the Kaggle House Prices problem which is available [on their website](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).

-### Analysis
+In addition, I perform analysis of the dataset.

-#### MDS
+### MDS Transform Plot
 To get a better understanding of the data let's reduce the dataset to 2 dimensions and plot it.
 MDS algorithm seems to produce very good results for the dataset - here is what we get:

 ![MDS](MDS.png)

-From the plot it can seen that there is a clear pattern in the data (notice the strong gradient from low price on one end of the plot to high price on the other end).
+From the plot it can seen that there is a clear pattern in the data, even in 2 dimensions (notice the strong gradient from low price on one end of the plot to high price on the other end).
 This suggests that we should be able to accurately predict the house price from the current features.

 ### Feature Analysis
 To analyse the features of the dataset, I have trained a linear SVM and